Gold 104.3: KZFM

-Gold 104.3
+GOLD104.3

 On 7 October 1991, the KZFM branding was replaced with a new name of Gold 104 with a revamped playlist predominantly of hit songs from the 1960s and 1970s, under the banner "Good Times, Great Oldies".
 After the change in ownership with the Australian Radio Network, Gold became stable enough to re-build its market position, and return much of its heritage style from its days as 3KZ to the on-air presentation of the station.
-The original Gold 104 presenters were Shawn Cosgrove, Liz Sullivan, Gavin Wood, Craig Huggins, Bruce Neels, and Phil Baildon.
+The original Gold 104 presenters were Shawn Cosgrove, Liz Sullivan, Gavin Wood, Craig Huggins, Bruce Neels and Phil Baildon.

-Gold 104.3 and sister station KIIS 101.1 broadcast from shared facilities, in the Pelaco Building in the Melbourne suburb of Richmond.
-Since the mid 2000s, the station has gradually shifted to a more contemporary format that now predominantly focuses on hits from the 1980s, 1990s and 2000s.
+GOLD104.3 and sister station KIIS 101.1 broadcast from shared facilities, in the Pelaco Building in the Melbourne suburb of Richmond.
+In January 2015, the station has gradually shifted from classic hits to a more contemporary format that now predominantly focuses on hits from the 1970s, 1980s, 1990s, 2000s and 2010s, The 1960s songs has officially discontinued.
+The slogan changed from "Good Times and Great Classic Hits" to "Real music, real variety / Pure Gold" and later "Better Music and More of It" in 2017.

+On 2 January 2025, the station refreshed its on-air presentation with a new slogan: "Just Great Songs" and plays more hits from the 1980s, 1990s, 2000s and 2010s.

-The current presenters include Christian O'Connell, Craig Huggins, Toni Tenaglia and Dave ‘Higgo’ Higgins.
+The current presenters include Christian O'Connell, Dave Higgins, Toni Tenaglia and Steve Fitton.